Greenwashing or The Truth: Chicago’s 100% Renewable Energy Milestone Explained

 On January 3, 2025, the City of Chicago announced that it is now powering all city-owned buildings with 100% renewable energy sources, including facilities like the O’Hare and Midway Airports and the Harold Washington Library.
 The initiative will reduce Chicago’s carbon emissions by 290,000 metric tons annually, or the equivalent of removing 62,000 cars from the road.

-Where the energy comes from: The city stipulated that 70% of the renewable energy generation is powered by the Double Black Diamond solar project in Southern Illinois, with the other 30% is procured by something called renewable energy credits (RECs).
+Where the energy comes from: 70% of the renewable energy is generated by the Double Black Diamond solar project in Southern Illinois.
+The other 30% is procured using renewable energy credits (RECs).

-Chicago is the first of the United States’ major cities to lay claim to this achievement, but how much of it is real progress, and how much of it is what many might consider greenwashing?
-This article explores the exact meaning behind Chicago’s 100% renewable energy figure and what this means for the future of Chicago’s sustainability objectives.
+Chicago is the first of the United States’ major cities to lay claim to this achievement, but how much of it is real progress by environmental standards?
+We explore the exact meaning behind Chicago’s 100% renewable energy figure and how it builds on Chicago’s sustainability objectives.

 Is all of Chicago being powered by renewables?